1. What is the goal of the MHL Consortium?

 2. Who are the Promoters of the MHL Consortium?

-The current Promoters of the Consortium are: Nokia, Samsung, Silicon Image, Sony, and Toshiba.
+The current Promoters of the Consortium are: Nokia, Samsung, Silicon Image (a Lattice Semiconductor company), Sony, and Toshiba.

 3. What are the benefits of membership?